Articles | Expat Money®

 Sweden's citizens appreciate living in an eco-friendly society with easy access to beautiful forest-covered terrain and over 95,000 lakes.
 Sweden is an outdoor enthusiast's paradise.
 The country also offers plenty of work prospects and is experiencing rapid economic expansion.

 Swedish citizenship eligibility is governed by Swedish nationality law.
-Sweden's citizenship is based on the concept of jus sanguinis.
-In other words, citizenship is granted primarily by ancestry, regardless of birthplace.
+If you are wondering how to get Swedish citizenship and how it works, be aware that Swedish citizenship is based on the concept of jus sanguinis, meaning citizenship is granted primarily by ancestry, regardless of birthplace.

 Swedish citizenship eligibility is governed by Swedish nationality law

-WHO IS ELIGIBLE FOR SWEDISH CITIZENSHIP BY ANCESTRY?
+WHO IS ELIGIBLE FOR SWEDISH CITIZENSHIP BY DESCENT OR ANCESTRY?

-According to the Citizenship Act, only some people in Sweden are automatically granted citizenship by ancestry.
+According to the Citizenship Act, only some people in Sweden are automatically granted citizenship by descent or ancestry.
 So, here are those who qualify:

 • a person whose mother was a Swedish citizen;